-Proposals related to issues other than the research priorities must also explain why the issues should matter to policy-makers.
+Proposals related to issue other than the research priorities must also explain why the issue should matter to policy makers.

 All proposals must include a brief methodology, drawing out original perspectives and innovative solutions.

-- proof of enrollment or affiliation with a recognized academic institution; and
+- Proof of enrolment or affiliation with a recognized academic institution

-- sample paper or publication (please limit to 10 pages or send a link to website).
+- Sample paper or publication (please limit to ten pages or send a link)

-- 10 short-listed candidates will be invited to present their proposals virtually to a Global Affairs Canada jury in April 2016.
+- 10 short-listed candidates will be invited to present their proposals virtually to a Global Affairs Canada jury at the end of March 2016.

-- Three winning candidates will then be awarded a contract in the amount of $3,000 to finalize and present their idea (with $1,000 awarded immediately and $2,000 after delivery).
+- Three winning candidates will then be awarded a contract in the amount of $3,000 to finalise and present their idea (with $1,000 awarded immediately and $2,000 after delivery).

-- The brief will be due on June 17, 2016, at which time the candidate(s) will be asked to present results to a wider audience of Government of Canada officials.
+- It will be due on June 17, 2016, at which time the candidate(s) will be asked to present results to a wider audience of Government of Canada officials.

-Global Affairs Canada thanks the Social Sciences and Humanities Research Council (SSHRC) for its support in this initiative.
+Global Affairs Canada thanks the Social Sciences and Humanities Research Council (SSHRC) for its support for this initiative.

 - Date Modified: